jhancock532/Everyday/README.md

 <p data-height="500" data-theme-id="0" data-slug-hash="maqvax" data-default-tab="js,result" data-user="jhancock532" data-pen-title="P5JS & dat.GUI Template (Beginner)" data-preview="true" class="codepen">See the Pen <a href="https://codepen.io/jhancock532/pen/maqvax/">P5JS & dat.GUI Template (Beginner)</a> by James Hancock (<a href="https://codepen.io/jhancock532">@jhancock532</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

+# Inspiration and Strategy
+This project was [inspired by Beeple](https://vimeo.com/125524216), he's pretty cool.

+*What is my definition of an everyday?*

+> A digital creative project, either able to stand on its own or a clear section of a boarder creative project, that has been completed in one day before midnight.
+The work is completed when this repo is updated with the code and a tweet is posted to my Twitter account, including a link to the code and imagery of the result.

+*How will I improve my skills through this project?*

+> I'll perform regular weekly reflections on the work I completed in the past week.
+These shall be focusing on what projects worked well and what didn't work so well.
+I'll also be looking at the skills I employed within the projects - do I think I've improved in these areas?
+How will I test my skills to see what I've learned?
+What skills am I currently lacking as a developer?